DATA-606-SPRING-2023-TUE/Jeevan_Data606/docs/draft_proposal.md

 - The initial dataset needs to be cleaned and drop unnecessary columns and impute any missing values with Mean/median/mode or interpolate with any statistical methods.
 - The cleansed data is to be trained with machine learning algorithms to predict the price of the new house with the existing neighbourhood housing prices in airbnb.
+- I wanted to train the data with linear regression if they have linear relationship between the features and predict the price and also use Random Forest and XGBoost, gradient boosting model for price prediction

 ### **Web deployment**

 - After training the model with the machine learning algorithm, the web application is deployed in Streamlit and host can enter the details of their housing in the given inputs and obtain the predicted priice of his housing to list in airbnb.
+- The webapp has series of inputs to be provided by the host and when the host enters all of the information, the ML model will run and gives desired price prediction suitable for the airbnb location to the host

 ### **Conclusion**